estvita/exten_bot/README.md

 For AI, it uses the OpenAI real-time API.

-The platform supports dify.ai workflows for designing bot logic and integrating with other systems via function calls.
+The platform supports custom functions and MCP servers for extending bot capabilities and integrating with external systems.

 You can test its features at [exten.bot](https://exten.bot).